-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will definitely get the disease.
-And many people who get the disease may not have had any known risk factors.
-Even if a person has one or more risk factors, it is not possible to know for sure how much that risk factor contributed to causing the cancer.
+But having a risk factor, or even many risk factors, does not mean that you will get the disease.
+And many people who get the disease may have few or no known risk factors.

-Scientists have found few risk factors that make a person more likely to develop salivary gland cancer.
+A few risk factors are known to make a person more likely to develop salivary gland cancer.

 Other possible risk factors